Cream cheese is a staple breakfast item in many households, as well as a pretty common baking ingredient.

 Smell is another good indicator of spoilage.
-Cream cheese will already smell a bit tangy, but if you notice a moldy, or sour smell, you should consider discarding the cream cheese.
+Cream cheese will already smell a bit tangy, but if you notice a moldy, or sour smell, you should discard the dairy product.

 Can You Freeze Cream Cheese?

 Cream cheese can be frozen with some success.
-Because the texture will become crumbly, previously frozen cream cheese should be saved for dishes where it will be cooked.
+Because the texture will become crumbly, you should save previously frozen cream cheese for dishes where it will be cooked.

 Once thawed, the cheese will likely no longer spread on a bagel, and may be slightly unpleasant tasting until heated thoroughly.

-To freeze cream cheese, make sure it’s tightly wrapped so that no air may come in contact with the cheese.
-This is necessary to ensure that the cream cheese neither dries out, nor takes on any flavors which may have collected in the refrigerator.
+To freeze cream cheese, make sure you wrap it tightly so that no air may come in contact with the cheese.
+This is necessary to ensure that the cream cheese neither dries out nor takes on any flavors which may have collected in the refrigerator.

 The freezer will dry out cream cheese over time.
 Because of that, it’s best to freeze cream cheese for no more than a couple of months.